 Prior to MIT, Mertz served as the Assistant Director for University Recreation at the University of Wisconsin – Stout.
 There he supervised a comprehensive campus recreation department that included programs in outdoor adventure, health & fitness, intramural and club sports programs and aquatics.
-Mertz administered and prepared the annual operating budget for the recreation program at UW-Stout, recruited and trained full-time professional staff and oversaw the scheduling of the recreational programming there.
-UW-Stout opened the first 24/7 fitness facility in the UW system during Mertz’s tenure as well.
+While at UW-Stout, Mertz was instrumental in the planning and opening of the first 24/7 fitness facility within UW-System.

-As an active volunteer within several professional associations, Mertz has contributed at the Board level for the Association of Outdoor Recreation & Education (AORE) from 2008-2011; as a Director At Large, Vice President and President.
-Mertz coordinated the AORE’s first ever Industry Summit on Wilderness Medicine.
-He helped develop the infrastructure to hire and employ the AORE’s first Executive Director and was instrumental in long-term financial planning for the Association.
-Mertz currently serves on the AORE Financial Advisory Committee and is a recipient of the Jim Rennie Leadership Award.
-Additionally, as a lifetime member of the NIRSA, Mertz has presented at several national conferences and has hosted the NIRSA region 1 Conference in Boston in 2014.
+As an active volunteer within several professional associations, Mertz has contributed at the Board level for the Association of Outdoor Recreation & Education (AORE) from 2008-2011; as a Director At-Large, Vice-President and President.
+He is a recipient of the prestigious Jim Rennie Leadership Award, helped develop the infrastructure to hire and employ the AORE’s first Executive Director and was instrumental in long-term financial planning for the Association while serving on the Financial Advisory Committee.
+Additionally, Mertz is serving a three-year term on the NIRSA Services Corporation Board of Directors (2017-2020) and is a lifetime member of NIRSA.

 Mertz is a graduate of Southern Illinois University with a B.S. in Recreation and a M.S. in Exercise Physiology.